 The International Baccalaureate (IB) Programme is a course of study in which students have the opportunity to take classes that emphasize research skills, internationalism, critical thinking, the application of knowledge, intercultural understanding, and interdisciplinary learning.
 The IB Programme underscores the importance of the development of a well-rounded student.
+Starting in August of 2019, all of Dublin City School's IB Programme courses will be offered at the Emerald Campus.

 Students in the IB Diploma Programme Take Courses in Six Subject Groups Including: